Skip to content

 The courtyard also has the huge kiosk of Tahraqa.
 Of its original 10 columns, only one on the right survived complete with its open capital and abacus; five on the left have been reconstructed.
 There are also colonnades with ram-headed sphinxes on either side of the courtyard.
 The sphinxes represent the power of pharaohs.

-Once you cross the first courtyard and through the second pylon, you will be in the famous Great Hypostyle Hall which should be considered on of the wonders of the world.
+Once you cross the first courtyard and through the second pylon, you will be in the famous Great Hypostyle Hall which should be considered one of the wonders of the world.
 There are more than 130 colossal columns surging into the sky and you will want to spend all your time here.
 The walls of the hall, and the shafts/abaci of the columns are covered with inscriptions and reliefs of pharaohs making offerings, many of which have preserved their original coloring.

 Obelisk Court in Karnak Temple